-Poor performance will vary depending upon the organization, department and position.
+Poor performance will vary depending on the organization, department, and position.
 For example, a senior level employee may be expected to produce more than an entry-level person in the same position.

 Why is it important to deal with problems of performance as soon as possible?
 A poor performing employee can adversely affect the entire team, and the disease of poor performance often seems to be contagious.
 This will result in the whole team not performing at par and consequently, both deadlines and performance goals will suffer.
 Additionally, product quality may lack resulting in poor customer satisfaction.

 - Excessive errors.